 Owners are responsible for the removal of wasp nests on their property and should contact a licensed pest control operator to safely and quickly eradicate the nest.

-If a nest is found on Council land or on a neighbouring property, please contact the Health and Local Laws unit on 9840 9256 for investigation.
+If a nest is found on Council land or on a neighbouring property, please call us on 9840 9256

 Weeds are plants that invade and thrive in environments in which they do not naturally occur.